 As the instructions say, these questions test "correctness and effectiveness of expression" and your control of "standard written English."
 This is the English you were taught in high school, in which verbs agree with their subjects and modifiers are never misplaced.
-GMAT English is formal and dry, but it is still the same language we read and speak on a daily basis; it just sticks to the rules much more closely than we generally do when we're not taking a test.
+GMAT English is formal and dry; it sticks to the rules much more closely than we generally do when we're not taking a test.

 You don't have to be a great writer to do well on the GMAT Sentence Correction questions.
 What you do have to do is figure out what makes a sentence incorrect.
 The English language is enormously complex, with thousands of stated and unstated rules of what makes a good sentence.
 Fortunately, your task will not require you to learn thousands of anything.

 Most Sentence Correction questions are based on a handful of grammar points that you can quickly learn to recognize.